The Invariant Measures of some Infinite Interval Exchange Maps: The Martin boundaries of a graph

 We have not explained what happens for $\z=r$. $\A$ is called {\em $r$-transient} if $\RM_r$ has all finite entries, and $\A$ is called {\em $r$-recurrent} if $\RM_r$ has all infinite entries.
 No other possibilities can occur.
 In the $r$-recurrent case, we might try to compute the matrix

 This limit always exists.
-We say that $\A$ is $r$-null if all entries of ${\mathbf L}$ are zero, and $r$-positive if all entries are non-zero.
+We say that $\A$ is {\em $r$-null} if all entries of ${\mathbf L}$ are zero, and {\em $r$-positive} if all entries are non-zero.
 Again, no other possibilities can occur.
 In the $r$-positive case, the columns of ${\mathbf L}$ are positive eigenfunctions.
-Moreover, since ${\mathbf L}^2={\mathbf L}$, these eigenfunctions lie in $\ell_2(\V)$.
+Moreover, since ${\mathbf L}^2={\mathbf L}$, these eigenfunctions lie in $\ell^2(\V)$.
 It turns out that all columns are multiples of one another.
-For the following see \cite[Theorem 6.2]{MW89}.